OpenLEADR/openleadr-python/docs/index.rst

 Representations of OpenADR payloads
 ===================================

-PyOpenADR uses Python dictionaries and vanilla Python types (like datetime and timedelta) to represent the OpenADR payloads.
+OpenLEADR uses Python dictionaries and vanilla Python types (like datetime and timedelta) to represent the OpenADR payloads.
 These pages serve as a reference to these representations.

 For example, this XML payload: